 New webinar!
 The impact of screen time on language development

 Is your child getting too much screen time?
-Watch our new webinar to learn how screening time is affecting how children are learning to communicate.
+Watch our webinar to learn how screen time affects communication development in young children.

 Are you concerned about a child’s development?
 Introducing the CHEO Access Team.